PRIVATE PRACTICES – Marketing for Doctors

 Know Before You Go:

 You have all heard this saying, and most agree with it.
-In marketing, we ask the various target publics questions, we look into what has worked in the past, we study the market trends and demographics, we look at exact answers and emotional responses, attitudes and opinions directly from the public.
+In marketing, we ask the various target publics questions, we look into what has worked in the past, we study the market trends and demographics, we look at exact answers and emotional responses, attitudes, and opinions directly from the public.
 We do not assume.
 We test things out, ask questions and get responses, tabulate information, analyze the data, and find out how we can present or shape or change public opinion.

 We then apply every bit of expertise in our field to implement the data.
 This involves effective copywriting, designing of promotional items, planning a marketing campaign or strategy, writing PR articles and media placement, to briefing and getting agreement and help from staff in order to achieve consistent results.

-The timing and strategy is vital for long term, consistent programs.
+The timing and strategy are vital for the long term, consistent programs.
 What may work in one area or practice, will not necessarily work in another.
 When you start to do marketing and run into trouble and do not find out exactly what happened you cannot correct it.
 Once you have all the information, you can UTILIZE it in order to better the marketing of your practice, without wasting more time and money.
 As a professional, you would not do extensive work on a patient without x-rays or vital information, so why do it in your marketing?

 The Key is Simplicity: